Chart Color Schemes

 St Georges Basin is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-St Georges Basin had a lower than average cultural diversity, with 84.9% of its population born in Australia, 92.1% being citizens, and 95.9% speaking English only at home.
-Christianity was the predominant religion, comprising 57.0% of the population.
-Notably, Judaism was overrepresented at 0.2%, compared to 0.1% across Rest of NSW.
+St Georges Basin had a cultural diversity below average, with 84.9% of its population born in Australia, 92.1% being citizens, and 95.9% speaking English only at home.
+Christianity was the main religion, comprising 57.0% of people in St Georges Basin, as recorded on June 30, 2021.
+Judaism showed notable overrepresentation with 0.2%, compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity